amanmulani09/cryptoverse/README.md

-CryptoVerse is a highly scalable, low-cost, and high performant chat application built on React and Redux-toolkit leveraging for real-time info regarding the cryptocurrencies.
+CryptoVerse is a highly scalable, low-cost, and high performant chat application built on React and Redux-toolkit leveraging for real-time info regarding the cryptocurrencies. <a href="crytoverselatest.netlify.app/news"> live demo:</a>

-live demo: crytoverselatest.netlify.app/news